iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 13.0
+- Overhauled how HUD updating is handled.
+New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
+This replaces the once per frame check used previously and improves performance and efficiency.
+- Overhauled majority of how options are done.
+Switched simple `On/Off` options to `true/false`.
+While this is functionally the same, it changes the variables from strings to booleans and is a better coding practice.
+Also updated the layout of the HUD Recasts and Colors.
+- Added automatic equipping of Movement Speed set while moving.
+Returns to the currently appropriate set when stationary.
+Does not equip while engaged.
+- Adjusted HUD Recast timers to be more accurate.
+Specifically, numbers are now ceilinged rather than floored.
+- Fixed errors when on a character with no subjob.
+- Fixed AutoSubCharge still activating when set to Off.
+- Fixed AutoSubCharge attempting to activate inside Mog House and Mog Garden.
+- Fixed Ranged Weapon Skills not able to be used when outside of melee range.
+- Fixed Debuff Notifications continuing after you die.

 Version 12.8.1
 - Added support for the Limbus +4 gear for SP Ability
 - Fixed an issue where using a macro for a weapon skill just before you hit 1000+ TP but close enough that the weapon skill still fires off will not change your gear.
 The trade-off now is that every time you hit a macro to use a weapon skill you will switch gear, regardless of how much TP you have.